Vanguard S.O.S.

 Photo by Amazon Watch

-Based in Philadelphia suburb Malvern, PA, Vanguard is the second largest investor in the world, managing over $7 trillion on behalf of millions of clients.
-You may not have heard of it, but Vanguard is driving the climate crisis.
-Its investments prop up the industries destroying our climate and harming our communities.
+Based in Philadelphia suburb Malvern, PA, Vanguard is the second largest investor in the world, managing about $9 trillion on behalf of tens of millions of clients.
+It’s also the world’s largest investor in fossil fuels.
+Vanguard’s investments prop up the industries destroying our climate and harming our communities.

 How does Vanguard drive climate chaos?